 Related, based in New York, has rights to build more than 12.7 million square feet (1.2 million square meters) of mixed development over the New York Metropolitan Transportation Authority’s west side rail yards in Manhattan.
 The eastern portion of the project, which will be developed first, is expected to cost $6 billion, according to the company.

-The 46-story Coach (COH) tower, at 10th Avenue and West 30th Street, is one of two buildings planned for an eastern section of the project that doesn’t require a platform over the railroad tracks.
+The 46-story Coach (COH:US) tower, at 10th Avenue and West 30th Street, is one of two buildings planned for an eastern section of the project that doesn’t require a platform over the railroad tracks.
 Construction of the decking for the second portion should cost about $800 million, Related Hudson Yards President L. Jay Cross said in an interview last year.

 Ross isn’t worried about financing the project, he said in the interview.